This post may include affiliate links.

 I’m writing this post today because this is something I wish I’d found during those tough mental health days.

-A lot of posts (including some of mine) include self care activities in general, but none I’ve found so far cover a self care activities list specifically for the days (weeks or even months) when we’re just not feeling it!
+A lot of posts (including some of mine) include self care ideas in general, but none I’ve found so far cover a self care activities list specifically for the days (weeks or even months) when we’re just not feeling it!
 When we feel stuck in a deep hole of “I’m not good enough” and we feel we’re never getting out.

 These ideas & practices are things that have helped and continue to help me.
 I share them today in the hope that you’ll find something here that helps you too!

-Tea is my absolute favorite of all self care activities because there’s so much to offer!
+Tea is my absolute favorite of all self care ideas because there’s so much to offer!
 Recently, I’ve been doing some reading into loose leaf herbal teas.
 Herbs have been used for over hundreds of years 1 for so many different ailments.
 There is literally something for anything!
 And of course, it’s natural.
 Which is another fantastic benefit.

 So don’t skip over the benefits of herbal teas for any sort of ailment – even emotional!
 There’s a reason all those amazing Chinese herbalists study this stuff!